VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

 ## Unit Testing for Rules

+> Unit testing is available from v1.94.0.
+> Unit tests do not respect `-clusterMode` for now.

 You can use `vmalert` to run unit tests for alerting and recording rules.
 In unit test mode vmalert performs the following actions:
 * sets up an isolated VictoriaMetrics instance;